Rexios80/puby/README.md

 This command is based on `flutter update-packages`.
 All of the dependencies required by all of the projects in the current directory are cataloged and cached if necessary, then `pub get --offline` can safely run in all the projects in parallel.

-This command no longer requires existing `pubspec.lock` files to function.
-It now uses the same version resolution strategy from the `pub` command internally and runs many times faster than the old implementation.
+This command no longer requires existing `pubspec.lock` files to function and instead uses the same version resolution strategy from the `pub` command to catalog dependencies.

 The `puby link` command can run _many times faster_ than `puby get`, so it is very useful for large mono-repos.